encode/django-rest-framework/docs/api-guide/views.md

 # Async Views

-When using Django 4.1 and above, REST framework allows you to work with async class based and function based views.
+When using Django 4.1 and above, REST framework allows you to work with async class and function based views.

-For class based view, the view needs the handler methods such as `.get()`, `.post()`, `put()`, `patch()` and `.delete()` to be all async otherwise Django will raise an exception.
-For function based view, the view needs to be async.
+For class based views, all handler methods must be async, otherwise Django will raise an exception.
+For function based views, the function itself must be async.

 For example: